On the flat galactic rotational curves in $f(\mathcal{R})$ gravity: Introduction

 \section{Introduction}

-There is no priori reason to consider that the gravity is linear in Ricci scalar $\mathcal{R}$ except it best matches the observation (excluding dark matter and dark energy).
+There is no priori reason to consider that the gravity should be linear in Ricci scalar $\mathcal{R}$ except it best matches with the observations (excluding dark matter and dark energy).
 Dark energy is related to the mystery of accelerated expanding Universe whereas dark matter is related to the observed rotation velocity curves of the galaxy.
 Here, we address the problem of the dark matter.
-The present Newtonian dynamics and Einstein's gravity can not explain these phenomenas which leads to idea that either one or both sides of the Einstein field equations (EFE) are incomplete.
-The right hand side of the EFE comprise of the matter part whereas left side is the geometric part.
-Einstein field equations simply tells that if we put some matter in the space, the space counter acts to tell the matter how to react in a given geometry.
+The Newtonian dynamics and General Relativity (GR) can not explain these phenomena which leads to idea that either one or both sides of the Einstein field equations (EFE) are incomplete.
+The right hand side of the EFE comprise of the matter part whereas left side is usually taken to be the geometric part.
+According to John A. Wheeler EFEs tell ``Spacetime tells matter how to move; matter tells spacetime how to curve'' \citet{wheeler2010geons}.
 There are many proposals that address the dark matter problem.
-A few of them are weakly interacting massive particles (WIMP) \cite{Jungman1996195,PhysRevD.76.043520}, scalar field from extensions of SM \cite{PhysRevD.82.123533}, modified Newtonian dynamics (MOND) \cite{Milgrom:1983ca}, modified gravity \cite{refId0-1,refId0-2,Bohmer2008386}.
-The modified gravity modifies the left hand side (geometric part) of the Einstein field equations (field equations then called).
+Few of them include weakly interacting massive particles (WIMP) \citet{Jungman1996195,PhysRevD.76.043520}, scalar field from extensions of standard model of Particle Physics (SM) \citet{PhysRevD.82.123533}, modified Newtonian dynamics (MOND) \citet{Milgrom:1983ca} and modified gravity \citet{Bohmer2008386,refId0-1,refId0-2,Jamil2012}.
+In modified gravity, one alters the left hand side (geometric part) of the EFE.
 It then can be used to explain the observed rotational velocity curves to be a geometric effect only.

-The mysterious dark matter is the type of matter supposed to be surrounding galaxies that give the observed rotational velocity curves.
-Einstein Hilbert action could also be one of the reason that there is some discrepancy between observed and expected tangential velocity of a particle moving around the galaxy.
+The dark matter is the type of matter supposed to be surrounding galaxies that gives the observed rotational velocity curves.
+Einstein-Hilbert action could also be one of the reasons that there is some discrepancy between observed and expected tangential velocity of a particle moving around a galactic center i.e. the gravity is not linear at the galactic scale \footnote{Since the GR is a linear theory of gravity and it cannot accord for the observed rotational curves therefore a gravitational theory which can explain observed rotational curves must be nonlinear.}.